fireship-io/fireship.io/hugo/content/lessons/wasm-video-to-gif/index.md

 ### Preview the Video File

-Use a file input to collect a video file, then convert it to a URL with `URL.createObjectURL` so it can be used in video element.
+Use a file input to collect a video file, then convert it to a URL with `URL.createObjectURL` so it can be used in a video element.

 {{< file "react" "App.js" >}}